Historical Sketch

 A special feature of UNB Saint John is the fact that many of the permanent buildings on the campus are connected by a series of tunnels and walkways, allowing comfortable access to all facilities during inclement weather and the months of winter.

 UNB Saint John now offers full four-year degree programs in Applied Management, Arts, Business Administration, Computer Science, Data Analysis, Economics, Education, Health Sciences, Information Sciences, Nursing and Science.
 Students now enroll in the first two years of Engineering programs on the Saint John campus, after which they would transfer to the Fredericton campus to complete the degree.
+Students who wish to enroll in the BScE in Environmental Engineering can complete all four years of the program on the Saint John Campus.
 The campus is also home to a number of Masters students whose research is contributing to regional, national, and international endeavours.
 In addition to the full-time enrolment, many part-time students are now pursuing their studies at the Saint John campus.